-Curro sees the written curriculum as fundamental to its offering and, if the taught curriculum aligns with the intentions of the written curriculum, successful learning takes place.
+Curro considers the written curriculum to be the mainstay of its offering and believes that successful learning takes place if learners receive the taught curriculum in accordance with the intentions of the written curriculum.

-Curro schools accommodate learners from the ages of 3 months to grade 12.
+Curro schools accommodate learners from the ages of 3 months to Grade 12.
 Class sizes are limited to a maximum of 25 learners per class and the IEB (Independent Examinations Board) examination is written at the end of Grade 12.
 These co-ed schools are traditionally parallel-medium (Afrikaans and English) from Group 4 to Grade 9 and dual medium from Grade 10 to Grade 12.
 Naturally, a wide subject choice is offered in the FET phase (Grade 10 to Grade 12).
-These schools have excellent facilities and offer all the co-curricular activities one would have expected in the ex-model C schools.
-School fees are kept affordable.
-A typical campus will accommodate 1 200 to 2 000 learners.
+Excellent facilities and a significant number of subject choices and extramural activities are offered.

 Curro Select schools were ordinarily added to the Curro group of schools as acquisitions, after which these schools retain their original well-established identities and ethos.
 The medium of tuition is English complemented by superior facilities and a rich heritage, tradition and good academic and co-curricular results.
 These schools are more expensive, with a wide variety of curricular and co-curricular activities on offer.
 The campus size varies from school to school, but generally they are situated on 10 to 15 hectares and accommodate from 1 400 to 2 000 learners.